 There’s no one-size-fits-all rule for how long brakes will last.
 However, the average lifespan is about 3-5 years or between 25,000-65,000 miles.
 These numbers may be different in trucks that haul heavy items frequently or cars equipped with automatic emergency braking (AEB).

-If you want to make wear parts last as long as possible, here are a few tips:
+If you want to make your brakes last as long as possible, here are a few tips:

 - Watch your speed.
 Driving fast is hard on brake pads.
 Be mindful of heavy braking at high speeds, which is common in highway driving.